mengbinhao/algorithm/Week_03/README.md

 // O(NlogN)
 // sort array then the middle is majority
-// due to must be hava an answer var majorityElement = function (nums) {
+// due to must be have an answer var majorityElement = function (nums) {
 	nums.sort((a, b) => a - b)
 	return nums[Math.floor(nums.length / 2)]